Towards Industrial-scale Product Configuration: Introduction

-We start by converting \coom\ specifications in the form of a model and, optionally, a user input into ASP facts.
+The workflow for solving \coom-based configuration problems with ASP is outlined in Figure~\ref{fig:workflow}.
+We start by converting product models in the form of a \coom\ specification and, optionally, a user input into ASP facts.
 This conversion is guided by a \coom\ grammar, which is supplied through the \coomsuite.
 A specialized ASP visitor then processes the resulting parse tree, translating it into a corresponding set of facts.
 This initial set of facts serves as a direct serialization of the tree structure and is further refined through an ASP encoding tailored to the specific ASP solution being implemented.
 The refined fact format, in conjunction with its corresponding configuration encoding, comprehensively defines the configuration space.
 Ultimately, the answer sets representing valid configurations are transformed back into \coom\ solutions.
-Additionally, the \coomsuite\ offers the possibility to interactively solve configuration problems through a \coom-specific but application-independent user interface (UI)